elmtree-askmo/cloudcannon-app/content/learn/others/what-role-did-racial-segregation-play-in-the-architectural-and-urban-transformation-of-colonial-geographies.md

 url: /learn/others/questions/what-role-did-racial-segregation-play-in-the-architectural-and-urban-transformation-of-colonial-geographies
 score: -1.0
 related_article1:
-    id: 169137
+    id: 169130
-    title: What are the new trajectories in heritage that subvert fascist and modernist heritage?
+    title: >-
+        In what ways has fascist architecture been normalized within Italian cityscapes?
     subject: Others
-    url: /learn/others/questions/what-are-the-new-trajectories-in-heritage-that-subvert-fascist-and-modernist-heritage
+    url: /learn/others/questions/in-what-ways-has-fascist-architecture-been-normalized-within-italian-cityscapes
 related_article2:
     id: 169132
+    title: >-
-    title: How does the concept of repair in architecture incorporate postcolonial non-Western knowledge?
+        How does the concept of repair in architecture incorporate postcolonial non-Western knowledge?
     subject: Others
     url: /learn/others/questions/how-does-the-concept-of-repair-in-architecture-incorporate-postcolonial-nonwestern-knowledge
 related_article3:
-    id: 169137
+    id: 169133
-    title: What are the new trajectories in heritage that subvert fascist and modernist heritage?
+    title: >-
+        What is the function of prosthesis in architecture, and how does it relate to historical narratives?
     subject: Others
-    url: /learn/others/questions/what-are-the-new-trajectories-in-heritage-that-subvert-fascist-and-modernist-heritage
+    url: /learn/others/questions/what-is-the-function-of-prosthesis-in-architecture-and-how-does-it-relate-to-historical-narratives
 related_article4:
-    id: 169132
+    id: 169130
-    title: How does the concept of repair in architecture incorporate postcolonial non-Western knowledge?
+    title: >-
+        In what ways has fascist architecture been normalized within Italian cityscapes?
     subject: Others
-    url: /learn/others/questions/how-does-the-concept-of-repair-in-architecture-incorporate-postcolonial-nonwestern-knowledge
+    url: /learn/others/questions/in-what-ways-has-fascist-architecture-been-normalized-within-italian-cityscapes
 related_article5:
-    id: 169137
+    id: 169135
-    title: What are the new trajectories in heritage that subvert fascist and modernist heritage?
+    title: >-
+        What does architectural demodernization entail in the context of decolonizing preservation?
     subject: Others
-    url: /learn/others/questions/what-are-the-new-trajectories-in-heritage-that-subvert-fascist-and-modernist-heritage
+    url: /learn/others/questions/what-does-architectural-demodernization-entail-in-the-context-of-decolonizing-preservation
 ---

 &nbsp;